ClancyLab/PAL2/README.md

 was created within the CONDA enviroment, and instructions for installing within it are available in the [Documentation](http://pal2.readthedocs.io/).

-* For details of the datasets and how we trained NestedAE please refer to the paper, noted in the "Citing" section below.

 * Any questions or comments please reach out via email to the authors of the paper.